bbalganjjm/natural_js/docs/v2/framework-error.md

 # Pitfalls

-The class is implemented, but `mountPage`, `createRows`, `bindForm`, and `createCommunicator` are not exported yet.
-Importing a type-only subpath does not add runtime behavior.
+`mountPage`, `createRows`, and `createCommunicator` now export runtime functions from their role entries.
+The `./ui` entry remains type-only; importing its Form or Grid handle type does not add runtime behavior.

 # Examples